ASHA Course Code: Developmental Language Disorders – 3010

 We know your caseloads are high and evaluations already take a loooooong time.
 It may seem painful to think about adding one more thing to the evaluation process.
 But we’re talking about 5-7-minute sessions that give you a huge bang for your buck in these assessment process.

-FINANCIAL: Ellen Kester, Ph.D., CCC-SLP is the owner of Bilinguistics.
+Financial: Ellen Kester receive a salary from Bilinguistics.
 Bilinguistics receives royalty payments for online courses and products mentioned in this presentation.

 NON-FINANCIAL DISCLOSURE: Ellen Kester does not have any non-financial relationships to disclose.